Codependency is a huge buzzword nowadays. Everywhere you turn there are people preaching about how to break the cycle of codependency.

 She relied on me to comfort her and be there for her, and I relied on her positive opinion of me to feel valued and loved.
 We were the definition of codependency.

-Based on a belief system that was engrained into many of us, as adults we believe that our partner’s well-being and happiness is our responsibility.
+Based on a belief system that was engrained into many of us, we believe as adults that our partner’s well-being and happiness is our responsibility.
 After all, that is all we know and were taught from a young age.
-It was only natural that my cycle of codependency with my mother translated into a codependent relationship with my spouse.
+As a result, it was only natural that my cycle of codependency with my mother translated into a codependent relationship with my spouse.

 MY SPOUSE AND I WERE MUTUALLY DEPENDENT ON ONE ANOTHER

 My value as a person was completely defined by the well-being of those I loved.
 I thought it was my role as a wife and mother to completely devote myself and my happiness to them.
 This way of thinking made it so that other people were responsible for my own feelings of security and safety.
 This helped to perpetuate my cycle of codependency in my relationships.
-When the roller coaster of addiction took me for a ride, my feelings of self-worth plummeted or soared with it.
-It became my obsession to save my husband, which in turn, would save myself.
+When the roller coaster of my husband’s addiction took me for a ride, my feelings of self-worth plummeted or soared with it.
+It became my obsession to save my husband.

 At a certain point I reached my own rock bottom.
 I saw how vicious the emotional cycle was of trying to make him better/save him.
 I realized that focusing all my efforts on him was a distraction so that I didn’t have to heal my own wounds and trauma.
 If I was focusing on someone/something that was out of my control, I didn’t have to fix what I had control over- myself.

-I finally realized that my happiness was my responsibility, and I learned a lot about codependency.
+I finally realized that my happiness was my responsibility, and I learned a lot about the codependency cycle.
 It was both terrifying and empowering to know that my happiness was my job, just as others are responsible for their own well-being and happiness.
 The book Codependent No More: How to Stop Controlling Others and Start Caring for Yourself by Melody Beattie was extremely helpful and enlightening.
+If you haven’t read it, I highly recommend it on your path to ending codependency.

 It was up to my husband to get clean, and I couldn’t make him do that.
 I could support him and love him, but I could not fix him.
-It was important to start taking care of myself and my own well-being.
+Accepting that and focusing on myself was how I would break the cycle of codependency.

 When my daughter tries to get involved and tell me and my husband what to do, I remind her that she has control over her actions and not others.
 I explain that she should focus on being the best version of herself, as it is also each of our individual responsibility to do so.